 One of the most important points in the User Personas ideology is to stop treating roles as people’s jobs and start treating them as responsibilities instead.
 Roles should not describe who people are but rather what people do, i.e., they should be more specific and single-purpose.

 OK, let’s imagine a persona called “Reader” and what they should be able to do.
 Logically, they should be allowed to read and probably comment on the content.
 So it’s worth giving them the “Viewer” and “Commentator” roles, which, in their turn, should include the permissions for viewing the comments, editing their own comments and posting their own comments.
 A very clean approach!
-This is an example Gabe Sullice gave in his article about the User Personas module (which he continued describing in the new version of the article).
+This is an example Gabe Sullice gave in his article about the User Personas module.
 He also suggested another helpful module to assign roles to new users called Auto Assign Role.

 Putting an end to endless permission checkboxes